September 28, 2022

 The answer to these mental queries seemed to be staring right at me now.
 No, not all the cows were deterred by the electric fences.
 Some of them were going to make a run for freedom.
 And I had a prime example directly in front of me – in the form of a loose cow.

-A young calf was off to the cow’s right – but still inside the electric fence-enclosed pasture.
-But this large bovine was standing directly in the middle of the trail where I needed to walk.
+A young calf was off to the cow’s right.
+But the calf was still inside the electric fence-enclosed pasture.
+The large bovine was not.
+It was standing directly in the middle of the trail where I needed to walk.
+There were electric fences enclosing the pastures on either side of the cow, too.
+So the ONLY place for it to go was up or down the trail.

 I clicked my poles together hoping to get the cow to move along.
 Somewhere.
 Anywhere.
 But she just chewed her cud and stared at me without a care in the world.
 Crap!
 What was I supposed to do now?